-- A. Calibrators: Synchron Protein Calibrators (Part #450202). - Two levels.
+- a.
+Calibrators: Synchron Protein Calibrators (Part #450202). - Two levels.
 Concentration will vary from lot to lot.
-Load calibrator diskette prior to using a new lot of calibrator. - (2) Refer to Operation Procedure for storage and stability information. - B. Calibration: - (1) Calibration frequency: 14 days. - (2) With each new bottle of Albumin reagent and after certain parts replacement and maintenance procedures. - (3) See LX20 Operation Procedure for programming a calibration or refer to LX20 Quick Reference Guide.
+Load calibrator diskette prior to using a new lot of calibrator. - Refer to UniCel DxC 600/800 System Instructions for Use (IFU) manual for storage and stability information. - b.
+Calibration: - 1) Calibration frequency: Fourteen days. - 2) With each new bottle of Albumin reagent and after certain parts replacement and maintenance procedures. - 3) Refer to UniCel DxC 600/800 System Instructions for Use (IFU) manual or DxC800 and DxC600 Operating Procedure for programming a calibration.